afearbm/new-relic-plugins/cloudfoundry/README.md

 - Cloud Foundry
 - Blue Medora Nozzle
-- Java 1.7 or higher
+- Java 1.7 or higher (NOTE: Java 1.8 is required if using Pivotal Cloud Foundry version 1.10 and deploying the Blue Medora Nozzle for PCF using version 1.2.1 of the Tile.
+See: https://docs.pivotal.io/partners/blue-medora/index.html.)
 - **A Blue Medora License.** A trial license will ship with the plugin that is valid for 14 days.
 To obtain a production license or get pricing information for the plugin, please contact sales@bluemedora.com.

 # Configuring the Blue Medora Firehose Nozzle